Royal Schiphol Group: Financial structure

+Shareholder of

 The Schiphol Group is 100% shareholder of Amsterdam Airport Schiphol, Rotterdam The Hague Airport, and Lelystad Airport.
 It also owns 51% of Eindhoven Airport, 40% of Maastricht Aachen Airport and 19.6% of Brisbane Airport.
 The group holds the operating franchise for John F. Kennedy International Airport's Terminal 4.
 Beside that, the airport group owns 35% of Hobart Airport.